AdamXacur/CallCenterQualityEvaluator.py/README.md

 ## Files

-- main.py: The main script to run the application.
+- `main.py`: The main script to run the application.
-- requirements.txt`: Lists all the dependencies needed for the project.
+- `requirements.txt`: Lists all the dependencies needed for the project.
-- content.json: Contains a structured prompt for dialing transcripts.
+- `content.json`: Contains a structured prompt for dialing transcripts.
-- content2.json: Contains a structured prompt for the behavior of the model against the 2 inputs, the conversation and the quality items to evaluate.
+- `content2.json`: Contains a structured prompt for the behavior of the model against the 2 inputs, the conversation and the quality items to evaluate.
-- proff.json: Contains a structured prompt to tell the model to correct the inconsistencies in the call caused by the lack of accuracy of the transcription systems.
+- `proff.json`: Contains a structured prompt to tell the model to correct the inconsistencies in the call caused by the lack of accuracy of the transcription systems.

 ## Dependencies